golden-layout/golden-layout/README.md

     * store the component in a map using the container as a key,
     * add handlers to the container's `virtualRectingRequiredEvent` and `virtualVisibilityChangeRequiredEvent` events.
 * `VirtualComponent.unbindComponentEvent`\
 Fired when a component is removed from Golden Layout.
-The event is handler the container.
+The handler is passed the container.
 Typically, the handler would:
     * find the component in the map using container as the key,
     * remove it as a child from Golden Layout's root HTML element,
     * remove it from the map.
 * `LayoutManager.beforeVirtualRectingEvent`\
 This event does not need to be handled.
 However it can be used to optimise positioning of components.
 Whenever a layout is changed, it may be that several components need to be repositioned.
 This event will be fired whenever one or more components need to be positioned as the result of one layout change.
 Typically it is used to get the position of Golden Layout's root HTML element, using `getBoundingClientRect()`.
-This can then be cached for use when each components position needs to be calculated.
+This can then be cached for use when each component's position needs to be calculated.
 * `ComponentContainer.virtualRectingRequiredEvent`\
 Fired when a component's position and/or size need to be changed.
-The handler is passed the container and the components required width and height.
+The handler is passed the container and the component's required width and height.
 Typically, the handler would:
     * find the component in the map using container as the key,
-    * get the Golden Layouts root HTML element's position using `getBoundingClientRect()`, (Alternatively, it can used the position calculated by the handler for the `virtualRectingRequiredEvent` event.)
+    * get the Golden Layout's root HTML element's position using `getBoundingClientRect()`, (Alternatively, it can used the position calculated by the handler for the `virtualRectingRequiredEvent` event.)
     * get the container's position using `getBoundingClientRect()`,
-    * calculate the container's position relevant to Golden Layout's root HTML element position.
+    * calculate the container's position relative to Golden Layout's root HTML element position.
     * accordingly, update the following properties in the component's top level HTML element:
         * `left`
         * `top`